TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

-*   Welcome
+*   Welcome to Envato Market
 *   How browsing and membership works
 *   How buying items works
-*   Becoming an Author
+*   Becoming an author
-*   Intellectual Property
+*   Intellectual property
-*   Use of Information
+*   Our use of your information
 *   Playing fair
 *   Linking. apps made by others
-*   Legal Housekeeping
+*   Legal housekeeping
 *   Definitions

 Welcome to Envato Market